kersorianek/mon-portfolio/_posts/2019-3-24-Fraud-Analytics.md

 Which is the probability of making arrest for a given fraud (or other crime).

-We'd expect the probability of an arrest made for a credit card fraud to be very low and the probability of an arrest for murder (its not a fraud, but thats ok) to be the highest.
+We'd expect the probability of an arrest made for a credit card fraud to be very low.
 We shall see the model produces these results.

 <div id='code'></div>